 Step 6: Identify Additional Revenue Options

-Calculate Your Needs
+Section 7: Calculate Your Needs

-Using these calculations will help you know if your fundraising strategy can be successful.
+Use this formula to determine attendance goals, ticket prices, and more.
+Using these calculations will help you determine if your fundraising strategy is likely to be successful.
 You might need to return to the drawing board, but it’s better to do that before you start investing time and money in an event that won’t achieve your goals.

 x